Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 The first stage of pathology with minor regurgitation, which passes without complications, as a rule, does not pose a threat to the pathological development of the fetus.

-But even if a woman is not worried about anything, before a planned pregnancy, she will need to consult a doctor who should monitor her condition even during childbearing.
+But even if a woman is not worried about anything, before a planned pregnancy she will need to consult a doctor who should monitor her condition during pregnancy.

-In children, this pathology is quite common, and in girls more often than in boys.
-A congenital defect is characterized by a special structure of the connective tissue of the heart muscle.
-Also, as in adults, in children, MVP manifests itself weakly or pronouncedly.
+In children, this pathology occurs quite often, and in girls more often than in boys.
+The congenital defect is characterized by a special structure of the connective tissue of the heart muscle.
+Just like in adults, in children MVP manifests itself weakly or strongly.

-A third of adolescents diagnosed with MVP complain of chest pain and palpitations.
-These signs are aggravated under the influence of stress, physical exertion, oxygen starvation of the body.
+A third of adolescents diagnosed with MVP complain of chest pain and rapid heartbeat.
+These signs intensify under the influence of stress, physical activity, and oxygen starvation of the body.

-In children with MVP of the 1st degree, symptoms of a neuropsychological nature are observed.
-Such patients have a changeable mood, there are nervous breakdowns and even fainting.
-Often they feel tired even at rest.
+Children with grade 1 MVP experience symptoms of a neuropsychological nature.
+Such patients have changeable moods, have nervous breakdowns and even fainting.
+They often feel tired even at rest.

 Diagnostics

-These diagnoses are easily confirmed using known diagnostic measures:
+These diagnoses can be easily confirmed using known diagnostic measures:

-• auscultation (examination of the patient, which consists in listening to the heart with a phonendoscope);
+• auscultation (examination of the patient, which involves listening to the heart with a phonendoscope);

-• ECG - electrocardiography (allows you to detect extrasystoles, arrhythmia and other manifestations of pathology);
+• ECG - electrocardiography (allows you to identify extrasystoles, arrhythmia and other manifestations of pathology);

 • Ultrasound of the heart muscle (allows you to study the condition of the valves, the degree of their death and regurgitation).

-Sometimes a specialist can send for additional studies - x-rays and phonocardiography.
+Sometimes a specialist may refer you for additional studies - x-rays and phonocardiography.

 Treatment of pathology